Financial Aid Appeal Information

 Your appeal should be submitted early enough for the committee reviewing your appeal to have sufficient time for proper consideration of your request.
 Keep in mind there are periods of time or 'seasons' in which a large number of appeals are submitted to the college for review and, therefore, it will take a bit longer than usual for the committee to render a decision.
 These seasons typically occur in January, June and August.

 Is there a deadline to have an appeal submitted?

 The recommendation is to submit an appeal as soon as you can following notification of the loss of aid eligibility and definitely before a semester starts.
-However, if you wait until after the semester starts, the last day to submit an appeal is the same date as the final date to withdrawal from classes for the semester.
+However, if you wait until after the semester starts, the last day to submit an appeal is shown in the above box for each semester.
 Appeals received after this date will be reviewed for the upcoming semester and your financial aid status will be updated at the end of the current semester.